-All adverse impacts to wetlands resulting from any project actions, including rutting and compaction of soils and/or destruction of vegetation from vehicle use and from activities in the staging areas, will be identified by NPS staff.
+All adverse impacts to wetlands resulting from any project actions, including rutting and compaction of soils and/or destruction of vegetation from vehicle use, will be identified by NPS staff.
 The applicant will begin field reclamation of impacts immediately as the survey continues.
 Soils will be decompacted and graded to match the original grade.
-If the NPS staff determine that revegetation of the disturbed areas is necessary, then the area will be identified and the applicant will plant native species in a specific pattern, species composition, and density as defined by the NPS staff.
+If the NPS staff determine that re-vegetation of the disturbed areas is necessary, then the area will be identified and the applicant will plant native species in a specific pattern, species composition, and density as defined by the NPS staff.